-Caffeine is one of the most loved stimulants in America!
-But now that you are pregnant, you may need to lighten up on the daily intake of your favorite drinks and treats.
+Caffeine is one of the most loved stimulants in America.
+But now that you are pregnant, you may need to pay more attention to the amount of caffeine you are ingesting daily.

 Caffeine is found in more than just coffee.
 Caffeine is not only found in coffee but also in tea, soda, chocolate, and even some over-the-counter medications that relieve headaches.
 Be aware of what you consume.